coala-info/coala-info.github.io/use-cases/hi-c-analysis.md

 ### Data Sets

 The data file (`test.mcool`) is from the Micro-C study on HFF cell line (see [cooltools external test files](https://github.com/open2c/cooltools/blob/master/datasets/external_test_files.tsv)).
-Place `view_hg38.tsv`, `gc.100000.tsv`, and (optionally) `bins.100000.tsv` from the [examples/hi-c](https://github.com/coala-info/coala-info.github.io/tree/main/examples/hi-c) directory in the same working directory as `test.mcool` for the full workflow.
+Place `view_hg38.tsv`, `gc.100000.tsv`, and `bins.100000.tsv` from the [examples/hi-c](https://github.com/coala-info/coala-info.github.io/tree/main/examples/hi-c) directory in the same working directory as `test.mcool` for the full workflow.

 ## Use Case Workflow

 The workflow uses `test.mcool` at multiple resolutions (10 kb, 100 kb, 1 Mb) and the view file `view_hg38.tsv` defining chr2_p, chr2_q, chr17_p, and chr17_q.

-### Step 1: Show Contact Map of Chromosome 2
+### Step 1: Show Contact Map

 **User Query:**
 > Here is a mcool file for the Hi-C data: test.mcool.
-Show the contact map on chromosome 2 with 1000000 bps resolution. use MCP tools. save the output to working directory.
+Show the contact map on chromosome 2 with 1Mb resolution.
+Save the output to working directory.

 **Tool Invocation:**
 ```json